 All GMAP students enroll in the same eight core courses at the same time throughout their year of study.
 Additionally, students write a master’s thesis.
 For those whose native tongue is English, they must pass an oral and reading language exam in the language of their choice prior to graduating from The Fletcher School.
+Further information on the foreign language requirement can be found here.

 GMA D210 & D211: Leadership and Management